 Bass is one of the many African American children in the community who suffers from obesity due to limited access to healthier food options.

-While many students are finishing up the semester and unpacking t suntan lotion to gear up for summer, Exploring Nutrition’s LGU students push towards helping children like Bass by providing better produce for local stores in the community.
+While many students are finishing up the semester and packing up to gear for summer, Exploring Nutrition’s LGU students push towards helping children like Bass by providing better produce for local stores in the community.

 Research conducted by the Community Health Database suggests that only 10 percent of whites in the Olney area of Philadelphia are obese, while 40 percent of African Americans and Latinos suffer from being overweight.